Last Updated on: 3 months by Brandon Ballweg

 In other words, once you put the camera into aperture priority mode, you choose the aperture and the camera takes a reading of the light of the scene it’s pointed at and chooses the shutter speed and ISO accordingly.

-Aperture priority works great in good light, but depending on the camera you’re using, you may run into issues using aperture priority mode in less than ideal lighting conditions.
+Aperture priority for street photography works great in good light, but depending on the camera you’re using, you may run into issues using aperture priority mode in less than ideal lighting conditions.
 By that, I mostly mean some cameras will choose other settings that don’t make sense, like choosing a very slow shutter speed (resulting in motion blur) or a very high ISO (leading to noise).

 One thing that solves this is by setting a minimum shutter speed or maximum ISO so that the camera doesn’t go below or above whatever you set.
 Unfortunately, not all cameras have these features, though, especially older models—which is all the more reason to know how to use your camera in manual and other modes so you can work around limitations like this.